-The Az W series Bread & Roses asks, with the Corona Crisis as the background, what we need for a good life, and dedicates the third event in the series to schools.
-Experts in the fields of architecture, pedagogy and neurobiology shed light on the issue of the free development of young people and the role architecture plays here.
+With the Corona crisis as the background, the Az W series Bread & Roses asks what we need for a good life, and dedicates the third event in the series to schools.
+Experts in the fields of architecture, pedagogy and neurobiology shed light on the issue of the free development of young people and the role that architecture plays in their development.

-Tobias Albrecht, director of Bregenz Schendlingen secondary school
+Tobias Albrecht, Director of the Bregenz Schendlingen Mittelschule

 Hemma Fasch, architect, fasch&fuchs.architekten, Vienna